-Marc is a founder of the Joint Initiative for Metrology in Biology, working closely with Stanford University colleagues to build a new scientific institution devoted to biometrology -- the study of measurement science in biology.
+Marc is the Director of the Joint Initiative for Metrology in Biology, co-founded with Stanford University colleagues to create a new scientific institution devoted to biometrology -- the study of measurement science in biology.

 Development and Characterization of Reference Materials for Genetic Testing: Focus on Public Partnerships

 Characterized reference materials (RMs) are needed for clinical laboratory test development and validation, quality control procedures, and proficiency testing to assure their quality.
 In this article, we review the development and characterization of RMs for clinical molecular genetic tests.
 We describe various types of RMs and how to access and utilize them, especially focusing on the Genetic Testing Reference Materials Coordination Program (Get-RM) and the Genome in a Bottle (GIAB) Consortium.
 This review also reinforces the need for collaborative efforts in the clinical genetic testing community to develop additional RMs.

 View details for Web of Science ID 000383248900002

 View details for PubMedID 27578503

 When Wavelengths Collide: Bias in Cell Abundance Measurements Due to Expressed Fluorescent Proteins

 The abundance of bacteria in liquid culture is commonly inferred by measuring optical density at 600 nm.
 Red fluorescent proteins (RFPs) can strongly absorb light at 600 nm.
 Increasing RFP expression can falsely inflate apparent cell density and lead to underestimations of mean per-cell fluorescence by up to 10%.
 Measuring optical density at 700 nm would allow estimation of cell abundance unaffected by the presence of nearly all fluorescent proteins.